Verified Math Foundations

 Probability Theory and Lebesgue Integration

 Classical probability theory rests on measure theory and the Lebesgue integral.
-I formalize this infrastructure in Rocq, including:
+Building on this infrastructure in MathComp-Analysis, I formalize probability theory in Rocq, including:

 - Probability measures, random variables, and independence